 - Natural peanut butter needs to be refrigerated.
 Once you open a jar of natural peanut butter it needs to go in the fridge to stay fresh.
 The first thing you need to do before you can enjoy the spread is stir it up.
 You may be tempted to pour out the oil, but don’t do it!
 If you do, your peanut butter will be hard as a rock the next time you go to use it.
 It may take a few stirrings for the oil to stay mixed in to the peanut butter, but don’t give up.
 After a few uses the peanut butter will be easily spreadable.

 - It takes some time getting used to.
 I often hear complaints from people just starting out on natural peanut butter that it’s not sweet enough or it’s too oily.
 I always tell them to give it time.
 Just like any new food, your taste buds need time to adjust to the new, more natural flavor.
 Soon enough you won’t be able to tell the difference!
-Case in point, my husband, who was very reluctant to give up his Skippy, now loves natural peanut butter.
+Case in point, my husband, who was very reluctant to give up his peanut butter with a long list of ingredients, now loves my one-ingredient peanut butter.

 - Top a whole-grain waffle or 100% whole wheat toast with a spread of peanut butter and serve with berries or a piece of fruit.